eteryi/eteryi/README.md

 # Ello!
 I'm Cross

-> A beginner at coding
+> A beginner on all of this mess.

 ## Programming Languages
 I am currently learning how to use properly Java and Kotlin, but I also know a little bit about Python, JS and HTML.